-Led by the Chief External Affairs Officer, the External Affairs Group is responsible for communicating with and managing relationships with other governmental bodies, the public, media and external stakeholders.
+Led by the Chief External Affairs Officer, the External Affairs Group is responsible for communicating and managing relationships with other governmental bodies, the public, media and external stakeholders.
 Comprised of the Communications and Government Affairs departments, key functions of this team include governmental affairs, community relations and internal and external communications.
+This group will also provide services to the NWSA through the service level agreement.